Ghozayel/Lextale/README.md

 ``` r
 CEF() #under progress
 ```
 This function categorises the English lexTALE-scores into three CEF levels.
-The categorisation is based on [Lemhöfer & Broersma, 2012 study](https://www.lextale.com/pdf/Lemhofer_Broersma_2012.pdf). cef() argument takes a dataframe which must inclue *score* variable(column) of values from 0 to 100.
+The categorisation is based on [Lemhöfer & Broersma, 2012 study](https://www.lextale.com/pdf/Lemhofer_Broersma_2012.pdf). cef() argument takes a vector *score* (variable/column) of values from 0 to 100.
 The function creates two new columns, CEF.level & CEF.descr. based on the provided scores

 ## Installation